State Bar of Texas International Law Section Announces 2022 Human Rights Essay Contest Winner

 Human Rights Essay Contest Guidelines

-The ILS sponsors this annual essay contest as part of its commitment to provide information and guidance on international human rights issues to Texas lawyers and law students.
-The contest is open to students attending law school (including LL.M. programs) within the State of Texas and Texas residents in law school outside of Texas.
+The International Law Section sponsors this annual essay contest as part of its commitment to provide information and guidance on international human rights issues to Texas lawyers and law students.
+The contest is open to any law student with a personal or essay nexus to Texas (e.g. Texas law school, Texas resident, topic addressing Texas, etc.).

 A first-place prize of $1,500 will be awarded for the best entry as judged by representatives from the Section.
 If sufficient entries are received, second and third place prizes may also be given.
 The winner(s) will also be publicly recognized at the Annual Institute.
 Additionally, essay(s) may be offered publication in the Section’s International Newsletter.